Steinheilig/DeepRL_Udacity/multi_agent/Report.md

  The following adjustments are made:<br>
 - interaction with Unity-ML environment
 - preprosessing of state values (scaling)
+- add noise rest to ddpg model and reset noise generator after each episode
 - reducing state-space (by removing stacked time information) (only 2nd attempt)
 - augmenting the provided classes to allow hyperparameter and NN architecture changes on the fly, e.g. noise on/off
-- a new parameter multiple_update_steps to update multiple times per agent.step() if positive and to only update with \epsilon=1/abs(multiple_update_steps) if negativ - alternatively (only 3rd approach) UPDATE_EVERY_NTH_STEP  and UPDATE_MANY_EPOCHS are introduced to controll k epoch updates after n steps
+- a new parameters UPDATE_EVERY_NTH_STEP and UPDATE_MANY_EPOCHS - introduced to control k epoch updates after n steps
 - gradients of the critic are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.critic_local.parameters(), .1)
 - gradients of the actor are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.actor_local.parameters(), .1)